 Koh Mook is a relatively small island and there aren’t a huge amount of specific things to do here.

-You will most likely spend your days relaxing on the beaches or taking day trips to nearby islands.
+You will most likely spend your days relaxing on the beaches or taking day trips to the other Trang nearby islands.

 Koh Mook is an interesting island to explore and you could rent a motorcycle to venture into the interior of the island or to get between beaches and the main village.
 Alternatively, you can find tuk-tuk to drive you around the island.